zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-feature-flags-shell.md

 ```js
    &<extensionName>=true,[<otherShellFlags>]
 ```
- How to use the flags that are within the extension is specified in [portalfx-extensions-feature-flags-developer.md](portalfx-extensions-feature-flags-developer.md);  The Shell flags are in the following table.
+ How to use the flags that are within the extension is specified in [portalfx-extensions-feature-flags-developer.md](portalfx-extensions-feature-flags-developer.md);  The Shell flags that require `&<extensionName>=true` are in the following table.

   <!--TODO:  Validate that the parameters are used correctly.  -->

   | Directive | Use |
   | --------- | --- |
   | webworker | A value of `true` enables webworkers in the portal for all extensions who have explicitly been set as supporting webworkers in the `extensions.json` file.
 For example, `webworker=true,Microsoft_Azure_Demo=true,extName=<id>` will allow the webworker whose id is specified in `extName` to use the extension named Microsoft_Azure_Demo.

 <a name="shell-feature-flags-the-canmodifystamps-flag"></a>